 Rattlesnakes are some of the most dangerous animals in the United States, with the eastern diamondback rattlesnake often considered the deadliest snake in the country.
 These snakes are found in many environments and are top predators wherever they live.
 That characteristic rattle is usually all it takes to warn away a potential threat!
 Still, there are some incredible animals that have evolved specific defenses to rattlesnakes in order to survive.
 Today, we are going to be learning all about 5 animals immune to rattlesnake venom, plus a bit about some other animals with similar resistances.

 Can animals be immune to venom?

 Before we begin, it’s important to understand the difference between immunity and resistance.
 Many of the following animals have venom resistance, meaning they have developed some way to combat snake venom through their evolutionary history, but it isn’t always perfect.
-A venom resistance gives potential prey an advantage if they are tagged by a venomous snake, but they probably don’t want to make a habit out of it!
+Venom resistance gives potential prey an advantage if they are tagged by a venomous snake, but they probably don’t want to make a habit of it!
 Immunity, on the other hand, is the complete ability to nullify the effects of a snake’s venom.

 Each of the animals below will have some level of resistance to snake venom but may not be totally immune.
-Additionally, we are going to cover resistances to rattlesnake venom specifically, although there is often overlap when it comes to the venom of other snakes.
+Additionally, we are going to cover resistance to rattlesnake venom specifically, although there is often overlap when it comes to the venom of other snakes.
 As a result, all of these animals will live in North America since that is where rattlesnakes live!